JCaL81/-Hack-CPU-Custom-Assembler/README.md

 1.6 Added support for symbols/variable names i.e. (LOOP), @LOOP, ect.
 Using (anything) can denote a location in the program you can call to later with @anything allowing to easily jump.
 Using @anything can also be used to denote a location in memory, like the name of a variable.
 See example TextProgram.txt for symbols in use.

+1.7 Added Screen Clear support (add ^ to the end of a C command to cleaar the screen)